Slow Tourism: 10 Things To Do in and near Pontedera, Italy

 Valdera region is often overseen.
 I blame it on major tourist magnets like Pisa, Florence and Siena.
 Whereas these towns are getting increasingly massified and flooded with tourists ticking of their travel buckets list, Valdera, with Pontedera capital, is the quiet, easy going backyard of Tuscany.
 If you are seeking to experience the authentic, laid back Tuscany, look no further.
 Valdera has got it all!

-Located 20 min from Pisa airport and 1 hour from Florence, Valdera region with Pontedera as capital town, are the perfect base to explore Tuscany without getting overwhelmed by the tourist masses.
+Located 20 min from Pisa airport and 1 hour from Florence, Valdera region with Pontedera as the capital town, are the perfect base to explore Tuscany without getting overwhelmed by the tourist masses.
+Don’t forget to read these travel tips for Italy.

 Get ready for a trip filled with finest Italian cuisine, traditional pasta factories and fun outdoor activities.
 Andiamo!